 Amine-reactive probes are widely used to modify proteins, peptides, ligands, synthetic oligonucleotides and other biomolecules.
 In contrast to our thiol-reactive reagents (Thiol-Reactive Probes—Chapter 2), which frequently serve as probes of protein structure and function, amine-reactive dyes are most often used to prepare bioconjugates for immunochemistry, fluorescence in situ hybridization (FISH), cell tracing, receptor labeling and fluorescent analog cytochemistry.
 In these applications, the stability of the chemical bond between the dye and biomolecule is critical.
 The bioconjugate will typically be applied to a biochemically complex (and sometimes active) specimen.
 Furthermore, it will often be subjected to a series of post-processing steps such as washing, permeabilization, fixation and mounting.
 The integrity of the bioconjugate must be maintained throughout these processes if the fluorescence signal generated by the dye is to have any useful relationship to the abundance or localization of the bioconjugate's molecular target.

 Our selection of amine-reactive fluorophores for modifying biomolecules covers the entire visible and near-infrared spectrum (Molecular Probes amine-reactive dyes—Table 1.1, Active esters and kits for labeling proteins and nucleic acids—Table 1.2).
-Up-to-date bibliographies are available for most of our amine-reactive probes at www.invitrogen.com.
+Up-to-date bibliographies are available for most of our amine-reactive probes on our website.
 Also available are other product-specific bibliographies, as well as keyword searches of the over 60,000 literature references in our product application bibliography database.

 Fluorophores and Their Amine-Reactive Derivatives—Chapter 1 discusses the properties of Molecular Probes fluorophores, including: